 Let’s not forget that this revenue is just from the private LTE networks.
 So let’s look at just what we could be looking at soon.

 One of the well-known facts about privatized networks is their quality.
 While there are considerable hikes in prices and availability that come to question, the quality of an LTE network could meet a new standard at the hands of privatized networks.
-Similarly, VoLTE testing tools become essential.
+Similarly, VoLTE testing tools have become essential.
 With the IoT or the Internet of Things almost here, there will undoubtedly be various sectors that will almost exclusively rely upon the LTE networks or public Wifi availability.
 For multiple sectors, the public networks could do a fine job at keeping things fresh and daisy.

 However, this might not necessarily be the situation for all sectors with different needs.
 As mentioned before, a privatized sector for LTE can bring with its various advantages like: